rachaelloh/django-barista/README.md

 This repository can also be deployed locally by cloning the repository.
 This can be done by going to the main page of the repository to clone/download directly into the editor of choice by pasting git clone into terminal.

+I deployed the site to Github with the following steps:
+1. Go to this repository's github [link](https://github.com/rachaelloh/django-coffee)
+2. Click on settings --> Github Pages
+3. Select "none" for the Source and then select "master branch"

+To deploy the page locally:
+1. Go to the github [link](https://github.com/rachaelloh/django-coffee)
+2. Click on the Clone/download button and copy the URL
+3. Set up and install your own Stripe and uploadcare accounts, and also install crispy forms
+5. To run the application locally, type `python3 manage.py runserver 8080` in bash

 ### Heroku Deployment

 The website has been deployed to Heroku with reference to our lecturer Mr Paul Chor Kun Xin's notes/document. <br>